-“At ease, Tarbic,” Emeri snapped.
-“You don’t know as much as you think you do.
-She’s the most skilled operative HSP’s got.”
+"At ease, Tarbic," Emeri snapped.
+"You don't know as much as you think you do.
+She's the best operative HSP's got."

 Aroska began to reply but was cut off when the office door burst open.
-The woman from the elevator stormed into the room, face contorted with frustration similar to what Aroska himself was feeling.
+The woman from the elevator stormed into the room, face contorted with frustration similar to what he himself was feeling.
 She bristled and stopped dead in her tracks when she saw him there, silently regarding him with those striking red eyes.
-Her presence made his stomach churn, but now it wasn’t out of excitement as it had first been at the elevator.
-Thinking back on Adin’s reaction and taking her current behavior into consideration, he was beginning to wonder if she was… She isn’t, is she?
+Her presence made his stomach churn, but now it wasn't out of excitement as it had first been at the elevator.
+Thinking back on Adin's reaction and considering her current behavior, he was beginning to wonder if she was...she isn't, is she?
 The office fell totally silent as the two of them held eye contact.

 "I'd appreciate it if you'd knock, Lieutenant," Emeri finally said, unimpressed.

-Aroska’s heart sank.
+Aroska's heart sank.
 I should have known.
 This powerful, attractive creature who had briefly distracted him from his troubles was also the ruthless monster responsible for the death of his brother.
-If not for the fact that he was paralyzed by rage, he would have lunged across the room and strangled her then and there, even with Emeri watching.
+If not for the fact that he was paralyzed by rage, he would have lunged across the room and strangled her then and there, Emeri be damned.

-Maintaining her rigid posture, Payvan slowly began to move in a wide circle around them, looking Aroska up and down as she went.
+Maintaining her rigid posture, Payvan began to move in a slow, wide circle around them, looking Aroska up and down as she went.
 She was certainly solid, with strong arms and long, powerful legs.
-Her jet-black hair was pulled back into a tight braid, and she bore a long scar beside her left eye that Aroska somehow hadn’t noticed earlier.
-She finally shifted her penetrating gaze to Emeri, who was looking rather chagrined.
+She wore her jet-black hair pulled back into a tight braid, and she bore a long scar beside her left eye that Aroska somehow hadn't noticed earlier.
+She finally shifted her penetrating gaze to Emeri, who looked rather chagrined.

-“I do,” she replied in a gravelly alto voice that sent chills down Aroska’s spine.
-She turned toward him again, though she was clearly still addressing Emeri.
-“I must say he looked better through my rifle scope,” she said, tracing invisible crosshairs through the air with her fingers.
+"I do," she replied in a gravelly alto voice that sent chills down Aroska's spine.
+She turned toward him again, though she was still clearly addressing Emeri.
+"I must say he looked better through my rifle scope."
+She watched him through narrowed eyes and traced invisible crosshairs through the air with her fingers.